Variance modifiers limitations

 or indexOf

-, because their parameters are only used for comparison, and their arguments are not set anywhere or returned by any public function.
-They could as well be of type Any?
+because their parameters are only used for comparison, and their arguments are not set anywhere or returned by any public functions.
+They could also be of type Any?

-, and the type is only for the user of those methods to know what kind of value should be used as an argument.
+, and the type of those parameters is only specified so that a user of these methods knows what kind of value should be used as an argument.

 Variance modifier positions

 Variance modifiers can be used in two positions1.
-The first one, the declaration side, is more common.
-It is a modifier on the class or interface declaration.
+The first one, the declaration side, is more common and is a modifier on the class or interface declaration.
 It will affect all the places where the class or interface is used.

-The other one is the use-site, which is a variance modifier for a particular variable.
+The other position is the use-site, which is a variance modifier for a particular variable.

-We use use-site variance when for some reason we cannot provide variance modifiers for all instances, and yet you need it for one variable.
+We use use-site variance when, for some reason, we cannot provide variance modifiers for all the types generated by a class or an interface, yet we need some variance for one specific type.
 For instance, MutableList

 cannot have the in

-modifier) to allow any collections that can accept some type:
+modifier) to allow any collections that can accept a type:

-Notice that when we use variance modifiers, some positions are limited.
+Note that some positions are limited when we use variance modifiers.
 When we have MutableList<out T>

 , we can use get